bdd100k/bdd100k/doc/source/evaluate.rst

 - `gt_path`: the path to ground-truch bitmask images folder.
 - `res_path`: the path to the results bitmask images folder.

+Other options.
+- You can specify the output file to save the evaluation results to by adding `--out-file ${out_file}`.

 Semantic Segmentation